carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > > -9999.0
 > > ```
 > > {: .output}
-> > The nodata values are different.
-Before we plot or calculate
-> > both of these DataArrays together, we should make sure they
-> > have the same nodata value.
-Furthermore ...
+> > Furthermore, let's make sure both of these DataArrays have the same shape (i.e. extent).
 > >
 > > ```python
 > > # view shape for DTM